lydialawli/seakoala.io/docs/projects/itineraryPlanner.md

 ## What does this do?

-- Display a list of containers currently in the bike stock
+With this app, you can efficiently manage your bike container inventory by displaying a complete list of containers currently in stock.
+Additionally, you can monitor the stock available in stores and easily track which locations have been visited.

-- Display a list of stores, showing:
-    - if a store has already been visited
-    - the store's containers stock
-- feature allow transferring containers between bike stock and store stock
-- Select one or multiple containers to transfer
+You can find one advanced functionality which allows you to transfer containers between the bike stock and store stock, making it easier to manage inventory across all locations.
+Simply select one or multiple containers, and transfer them with ease.
+Keep track of your inventory on the go and streamline your operations with this user-friendly app.

 ## Context

-This was Vytal's entry code challenge for a frontend position.
+I applied for Vytal's frontend role on February 2022 and this was the entry code challenge.
+It took me roughly 3 days to complete.
-The design was not the most relevant but I still had fun making it look pretty and usable.
+Although the design wasn't the primary focus, I enjoyed making it visually appealing and functional.

+After this code challenge and several more meetings I was hired! 🎉
 ## Tech stack

 - Typescript